 An investment in the fixed rate preferred shares, or in the floating rate preferred shares, as the case may be, may become an investment in floating rate preferred shares, or in fixed rate preferred shares, respectively, without the consent of the holder in the event of an automatic conversion in the circumstances described in the Short Form Prospectuses under which the preferred shares were sold.
-Upon the automatic conversion of the fixed rate preferred shares into floating rate preferred shares, the dividend rate on the floating rate preferred shares will be a floating rate that is adjusted quarterly by reference to the T-Bill Rate which may vary from time to time while, upon the automatic conversion of the floating rate preferred shares into fixed rate preferred shares, the dividend rate on the fixed rate preferred shares will be, for each five-year period, a fixed rate that is determined by reference to the Government of Canada Yield on the 30th day prior to the first day of each such five-year period.
+Upon the automatic conversion of the fixed rate preferred shares will be a floating rate that is adjusted quarterly by reference to the T-Bill Rate which may vary from time to time while, upon the automatic conversion of the fixed rate preferred shares will be, for each five-year period, a fixed rate that is determined by reference to the Government of Canada Yield on the 30th day prior to the first day of each such five-year period.
 In addition, holders may be prevented from converting their fixed rate preferred shares into floating rate preferred shares, and vice versa, in certain circumstances.